-You are responsible to accommodate people applying for a job and workers.
+You are responsible to accommodate workers and people applying for jobs.
 An accommodation makes sure you address any barriers in the workplace based on a part of their identity protected by the Code.

-A worker may tell you they need an accommodation, but even if the worker doesn’t say anything, you are responsible to ask if accommodation would help.
-If you have reason to believe a worker needs accommodation or if the worker identifies a barrier, such as a disability, you have a duty to inquire.
+A worker may tell you they need an accommodation.
+On the other hand, if you have reason to believe a worker needs accommodation or if the worker identifies a barrier, such as a disability, you have a duty to inquire.
 You can be careful not to make assumptions or ask personal questions.
 Instead you can share what you are observing, ask about barriers the worker is experiencing and make sure the worker knows about accommodations.